YourKindAlly/Jasmine-Regner-portfolio/Game Jams/Rattitude/README.md

 This was one of my biggest challenges as a programmer up until that point.
 I had never worked with pathfinding or A* before.
 And to top it all off, it was ona a three day game jam!

 ## My part in the team
-I spent 12 about how A* is implemented and making the code from scratch.
+I spent 12 hours to read about how A* is implemented and making the code from scratch.
 We used the 2D tilemap grid to make the movement and then I used A* to make the enemy AI/pathfinding.

 ## Code snippet
 The enemy movement that uses A* pathfinding.